ocadotechnology/rapid-router/README.md

 Go to the official [Code For Life website][c4l].

 ## To run the app locally
-Follow the instructions in the [codeforlife-deploy project][c4l-deploy].
+Follow the instructions in the [codeforlife-portal project][c4l-portal].

 ## To contribute
 __Found a problem?
 Please check whether it has already been reported in our [issue tracker][issues] first!__ If not,